Mathieu Turgeon

 Mathieu Turgeon (born August 2, 1979) is a Canadian trampoline gymnast, born in Pointe-Claire, Quebec.

 Turgeon won a bronze medal at the 2000 Summer Olympics in individual trampoline and qualified for the 2004 Summer Olympics but failed to make the final.
 He is noted for performing very difficult routines.

 Turgeon retired from competition in 2007 to pursue a career as a chiropractor, though he still performs in trampoline demonstrations.
-On December 22, 2007, he married his fellow-Olympian and former training partner Karen Cockburn.